 The goal of a cover letter is to show that you're a strong candidate and should be brought in for an interview.
 When you are writing cover letters for a management position, you'll want to clearly define your management skills and experience to help differentiate you from the competition.
 In particular, make sure your cover letter focuses on your leadership abilities, mentioning any accomplishments as a manager in previous roles.

-Below is information on how to write a successful management-level cover letter and a list of management cover letters sorted by industry and job type for inspiration writing your own.
+Below is information on how to write a successful management-level cover letter.
+It includes an example, a template to download, and a list of management cover letters sorted by job type for inspiration in writing your own.

 What Employers Look for in a Cover Letter

-For example, if you reduced employee turnover by 10 percent, share that statistic.
-If you’re interviewing for a sale manager position and you’ve hired some of the company’s top salespeople, mention it.
+For example, if you reduced employee turnover by 10%, share that statistic.
+If you’re interviewing for a sales manager position and you’ve hired some of the company’s top salespeople, mention it.
 When you’ve led a company to record-breaking growths and profitability, share as much of that information as you can without breaching confidentiality.

 Sharing specifics about accomplishments is far more compelling than simply saying you managed a team of 15 people, performing annual one-on-one reviews.